Alberta Provincial Police: Continued interest in provincial policing

 Calls for Alberta to establish a provincial police force grew into the 21st century along with prosperity from record energy prices during the early 2000s.
 Increasing Western alienation coupled with perceived hostile federal governments in the late-1990s and early-2000s made greater control over policing, taxation and other matters palatable to Albertans.
-The 2001 Alberta Agenda (often called the "Firewall Letter"), was an open letter authored by future Conservative Prime Minister Stephen Harper and six other prominent conservative Albertans addressed to Premier Ralph Klein called for the provincial government to assert control and exercise Constitutional powers to provide Alberta with more autonomy.
+The 2001 Alberta Agenda (often called the "Firewall Letter") was an open letter authored by future Conservative Prime Minister Stephen Harper and six other prominent conservative Albertans addressed to Premier Ralph Klein that called for the provincial government to assert control and exercise Constitutional powers to provide Alberta with more autonomy.
 Among the suggestions in the letter was the cancellation of the provincial RCMP contract and establishment of a new provincial police force.
 While the Firewall Letter dominated the headlines, it came at an inopportune time for Premier Klein, only three months before the 2001 Alberta general election.
-Klein delayed an official response to the recommendations, and publicly refute some of the proposals in a response one month later, and subsequently led the Progressive Conservative Association of Alberta to a commanding victory, taking 62% of the vote and forming his third majority government.
+Klein delayed an official response to the recommendations, publicly refuted some of the proposals in a response one month later, and subsequently led the Progressive Conservative Association of Alberta to a commanding victory, taking 62% of the vote and forming his third majority government.
 However, Klein appointed nine MLAs to the Committee on Strengthening Alberta's Role in Confederation, which recommended against a number of the policy points in the letter, yet called for a study of the RCMP to evaluate if an alternative could be operationally and financially viable.
-This study was never completed, and in 2011 Klein's successor Ed Stelmach signed a 20-year provincial policing contract with the RCMP.
+This study was never completed, and in 2011 Klein's successor, Ed Stelmach, signed a 20-year provincial policing contract with the RCMP.

 Provincial control of policing entered the forefront of Alberta politics again following the election of the United Conservative Party in the 2019 Alberta general election.
-Premier Jason Kenney appointed six prominent Albertans and three Members of the Legislative Assembly to form the Fair Deal Panel, which was mandated to listen to Albertans and their ideas for Alberta's future.
+Premier Jason Kenney appointed six prominent Albertans and three MLAs to form the Fair Deal Panel, which was mandated to listen to Albertans and their ideas for Alberta's future.
 The panel's mandate included a number of policy topics to evaluate and publicly consult on, including establishing a provincial police force by ending the Alberta Police Service Agreement with the Government of Canada.
 The Fair Deal Panel delivered its final report in May 2020 and recommended the province re-establish the APP to replace the RCMP.
 The report noted Albertans would benefit from a stable police presence in rural communities, and the agility provided to redistribute police resources without the approval of the federal government.
-Under the current federal-provincial agreement, the Alberta government pays $262.4-million for RCMP service, with the Government of Canada contributing $112.4-million, which is approximately 30% of the total cost of policing in the province.
+Under the federal-provincial agreement, the Alberta government pays $262.4-million for RCMP service, with the Government of Canada contributing $112.4-million, which is approximately 30% of the total cost of policing in the province.

+Prior to the start of the 2023 Alberta general election, Premier Danielle Smith said that she would not campaign on the previous United Conservative promise to replace the RCMP with a provincial police force.
+However, she said that the issue would be revisited if the United Conservatives were re-elected.